What Are Malaysian People Like?

 So almost everyone will have a rice cooker!

-As a sign of respect, Malaysian tend to call our security workers, Mamak, barbers, mechanics, shopkeepers – BOSS!
+As a sign of respect, Malaysians call our security workers, Mamak, barbers, mechanics, and shopkeepers – BOSS!

 The service workers will holler back BOSS too!